giuxtaposition/corne-keyboard/README.md

 ![layer 3](/images/layer3.png)

-## Flashing Instructions
+## Flashing Vial firmware

 1. Detach USB cable from PC.
 2. Detach TRRS cable from both spilts.
-3. Attach one side to PC and run the following command `qmk flash -bl avrdude [hex file]`, detach.
+3. Attach one side to PC and run the following command `qmk flash -bl avrdude vial-firmware.hex`, detach.
 4. Attach other side to PC and run the previous command again, detach.
 5. Done!

+## Updating Keybinds

+1. Open vial software.
+2. Modify keyboard layout as you please, the software will automatically save these changes.
+3. Profit.